jim-hart/retirement-calculator/README.md

 ### Usage

-_retirement-calculator_ only requires as user-id as a parameter:
+_retirement-calculator_ only requires an user-id as a parameter:

 ```sh